simonbogaerts/Bogsi.Quotable/README.md

 * **Health checks**. https://www.youtube.com/watch?v=4abSfjdzqms
 * fix appsettings in docker
 * I chose to unit test my mappers because without them I wouldn't know about the resolver (since you can only have a single FromMember for a member).
+* I chose to use resolver instead of inline mapping because this makes the profile easier to read and profile doesn't need to know the specific of the resolve.

 * have base model for getall model that has less info (no dates, tags)